LucasDiogo96/S.O.L.I.D/README.md

             }
     }

-The EventConnectionFactory provides us the connection.
+The EventConnectionFactory provides us with the connection.

     public class EventConnectionFactory
     {